tfgm/sbedecoder/README.md

     python setup.py install

-**Note**: The SBE decoder has only been tested with python 2.7.
+**Note**: The SBE decoder has only been tested with python 2.7 and 3.6.
 On Windows, we typically use the Anaconda python distribution.
 Anaconda does not distribute python's test code.
 If you have issues with dpkt (ImportError: No module named test), you can either install the latest dpkt from source (https://github.com/kbandla/dpkt) or just comment out the import (from test import